privacy-scaling-explorations/maci/website/blog/2024-05-28-upcoming-grants.md

 Given MACI's open source nature, it's common for our core team to develop new features or to fix issues based on community feedback.
 However, it's been less common for external contributors to make significant changes to the core protocol.

 Well, this soon will be a reality thanks to a MACI improvement proposal sent by the [3327](https://3327.io/) team.
 3327 is collective of 10+ people working on improving blockchain technologies, with a focus on research and engineering.
-Their engineering team previously worked on implementing the [ElGamal flow](https://github.com/0x3327/maci/blob/feat/elgamal/docs/elgamal-flow.md) into MACI, and the work described in this post aims to be its direct replacement due to its simplified nature and several additional benefits.
+Their engineering team previously worked on implementing the [ElGamal flow](https://github.com/0x3327/maci/blob/feat/elgamal/docs/elgamal-flow.md) into MACI ([here's a nice presentation on it from Marija Mikić at EthCC [6]](https://www.youtube.com/live/X54LaXfJTn4)).
+The work described in this post aims to be its direct replacement due to its simplified nature and several additional benefits.

 This proposal can be divided into two parts: